MELISSA BLOCK, HOST:

 I spoke with Democratic Senator Mark Begich of Alaska.
 He's also a member of the Senate Democratic leadership.
 Begich insists the House needs to vote to reopen the government and then Democrats will negotiate.

 We have an immigration bill.
 We have a WRDA bill.
 I mean, the list goes on and on.
-We're happy to negotiate those and sit down and work those all up.
+We're happy to negotiate those and sit down and work those all out.
 But, you know, this CR that we sent over also met their numbers.
 That's what's so amazing about this.
 It's not like, you know, it was a budget number between ours and theirs.
 It was their number.

 BLOCK: This was the Republicans' number, in other words, that baked in the sequester cuts.

 BEGICH: Yes.
 And, you know, on an annualized basis, we came down $70 billion.
 We came to their number.
 So, you know, this debate seems so unnecessary and is putting this economy at risk.
 The market is down again today.
-It's having direct impact on families, not only the people who are federal employees, but people who - businesses are attached to.
-Maybe they're attached to a national park.
+It's having direct impact on families, not only the people who are federal employees, but people who - businesses are attached to, maybe they're attached to a national park.
 So it's a totally unnecessary, you know, shutdown that's occurred.
 And we took their numbers.
 You know, that's what's so amazing about this.

 BLOCK: A number of Republicans say that President Obama is ignoring the model of past presidents, including Ronald Reagan, who worked out deals with, at the time, House Speaker Tip O'Neill, a number of times, to stop government shutdowns.
 They negotiated in good faith, as argument goes, and they say President Obama has flatly said, I will not negotiate, and that's misguided.